-Top Google Ads Mistakes That Drain Your Budget—And How to Avoid Them
+The Most Common Google Ads Mistakes That Drain Your Budget — and How to Avoid Them

-Running Google Ads can be a powerful way to drive instant traffic and leads.
-But without the right strategy, you could be throwing money away—fast.
-In this guide, we’ll break down the most common Google Ads mistakes businesses make, how they affect your ROI, and what you can do to fix them.
+Google Ads can be a strong way to generate instant traffic and leads.
+But without the correct strategies in place, you may be wasting money — quickly.
+In this guide, we’re going to cover some of the most common Google Ads mistakes we see businesses making, how those mistakes impact return on investment (ROI), and what you can do to fix them.

-I. Why Google Ads Remains a Game-Changer (When Done Right)
+I. Why Google Ads Can Still Be a Game-Changer for Your Business (When You Do it Right)

 A. Intent-Driven Traffic

-Unlike social media, Google Ads targets users already searching for what you offer.
-It puts your brand in front of high-intent prospects, right when they’re ready to buy.
+Unlike social media, the traffic generated from Google Ads encompasses users who are already interested in what you offer.
+Google Ads delivers your brand to proximal, high-intent prospects, and in motion, right when they are ready to purchase.

 II.
-Common Google Ads Mistakes That Kill ROI
+Common Google Ads Mistakes That Kill Your ROI

-A. Bidding on Broad Match Keywords Without Filters
+A. Bidding on Broad Match Keywords Without any Filters

 How to fix it: